RotaTouille: Rotation Equivariant Deep Learning for Contours: Introduction

 \subsection{Contributions}

-The group $G_n=\Z_n\times S^1$ acts on a contour $x\colon\Z_n\to\C^k$ by combining two operations: the cyclic group $\Z_n$ acts by cyclically \emph{shifting} the starting point of the contour, and $S^1$ acts by \emph{rotating} the image of $x$ about the origin in each copy of the complex plane.
+\looseness=-1 The group $G_n=\Z_n\times S^1$ acts on a contour $x\colon\Z_n\to\C^k$ by combining two operations: the cyclic group $\Z_n$ acts by cyclically \emph{shifting} the starting point of the contour, and $S^1$ acts by \emph{rotating} the image of $x$ about the origin in each copy of the complex plane.
+These actions are illustrated in \cref{fig:illustrated_contour_and_actions}.
 We propose rotation- and cyclic shift-equivariant (as well as invariant) layers for deep learning on contours, leveraging complex-valued convolutions over the cyclic group (circular convolution).
-Convolution is well known for its cyclic shift-equivariant property, and by working in the complex domain, we automatically get equivariance to planar rotations as well.
-Our framework \textbf{RotaTouille} consists of the following main types of layers: \begin{itemize} \item \textbf{Convolution layers.} Linear equivariant layers based on complex circular convolutions. \item \textbf{Activation functions.} Equivariant non-linear functions applied element-wise allowing the network to learn more complex functions. \item \textbf{Coarsening layers.} Equivariant local pooling layers downsampling the signal by coarsening the domain. \item \textbf{Invariant layers.} Invariant global pooling layers producing real-valued embeddings for downstream tasks. \end{itemize} This layer taxonomy aligns well with the Geometric Deep Learning Blueprint proposed in \cite[p.~29]{bronstein2021geometric}.
-Throughout the paper, we show that the proposed layers are indeed equivariant and provide a classification of all possible equivariant non-linear activation functions in \cref{sec:nonlinearities}.
+Convolution is well known for its cyclic shift-equivariance, and working in the complex domain also ensures equivariance to planar rotations.
+Our framework, \textbf{RotaTouille}, comprises the following main layer types:

+\begin{itemize} \item \textbf{Convolution layers.} Linear equivariant layers based on complex circular convolutions. \item \textbf{Activation functions.} Equivariant non-linear functions applied element-wise allowing the network to learn more complex functions. \item \textbf{Coarsening layers.} Equivariant local pooling layers downsampling the signal by coarsening the domain. \item \textbf{Invariant layers.} Global pooling layers producing real-valued invariant embeddings. \end{itemize} This layer taxonomy aligns well with the Geometric Deep Learning Blueprint proposed in \cite[p.~29]{bronstein2021geometric}.
+Throughout the paper, we show that the proposed layers are indeed equivariant and provide a classification of all possible equivariant non-linear activation functions.
 We evaluate RotaTouille in different tasks, including shape classification, shape reconstruction, and node-level curvature regression.
+Furthermore, we compare the effect of various design choices in an ablation study.
 Our implementation, including all code required to reproduce the experiments, is publicly available.\footnote{\url{https://github.com/odinhg/rotation-equivariant-contour-learning}}